securitycloud/storm/README.md

 <i>Deploy to cluster:</i> compile, deploy and run project on storm with arguments.

+All topologies are send delay between every millionth flow in ms to kafka-consumer topic <b>storm-service</b>.
+Default kafka topic is <b>storm-test</b>.

-a) For topology KafkaSpout -> KafkaOnlyCounterBolt:
+a) For topology KafkaSpout -> ServiceCounterBolt:

         scripts/deploy-to-cluster.sh cz.muni.fi.storm.TopologyKafkaCounter number_of_computers